 Crafting with beeswax is filled with so many possibilities – you will never have time to complete them all.
 One of the most beautiful projects is learning how to make beeswax lanterns or luminaries.
 Bringing the sparkle of light to any occasion, they are very easy to make at home.

-Beeswax Lantern Luminaire Tutorial
+Beeswax Lantern Luminaire DIY

 Homemade luminaires were often used by Spanish peoples around the holidays.
 The idea is thought to have originated after explorers were impressed with Japanese lanterns.